graciellehigino/ms_range_interactions/manuscript.md

 interactions: the former is derived information from the metaweb, and the later is contigent to the presence of herbivores.

-## Range overlap measurement <!---continue editing from here--->
+## Range overlap measurement
-We calculated geographical overlap, the extent to which interacting predator and prey species cooccurred across their ranges, by using a method presented by Ruggiero, Lawton, and Blackburn [-@Ruggiero1998GeoRan]: *a/(a + c)*.
+We calculated the geographical overlap, the extent to which interacting predator and prey species cooccurred across their ranges as <!---, by using a method presented by Ruggiero, Lawton, and Blackburn [-@Ruggiero1998GeoRan]--->: *a/(a + c)*.
 We define *a* as the number of pixels where the focal species occurs without another species and *c* as the number of pixels where the focal species and another species cooccur.
 This index of geographical overlap can be calculated with prey or predators as the